 Our client is a 40-year-old male who lives with his wife and two young daughters.

 Our client works as a senior director for an international IT company and as a result of work-based travel frequently requires an international driver’s licence.

-Our client was charged with Class A motor vehicle exceed speed > 30km/h on the Central Coast Peninsula as he overtook another vehicle.
+Our client was charged with a Class A motor vehicle exceed speed > 30km/h on the Central Coast Peninsula as he overtook another vehicle.
 The offence carries a maximum penalty of a $2,200.00 fine, a 3-month licence disqualification and an automatic loss of 5 demerit points.
-In the original sentencing our client was found guilty and ordered to pay a fine of $500.00 and a licence disqualification of 3 months.
+In the original sentencing, our client was found guilty and ordered to pay a fine of $500.00 and a licence disqualification of 3 months.

 Our client was thrilled at the return of his licence and the ability to continue utilizing his driving skills for work.

 Low Range PCA, Class A M/V Exceed Speed > 30km/h | s4 Annulment - Conditional Release Order without Conviction | Gosford Local Court

 Our client is a 66 year old male who is a director of a large organisation and sits on the board for several other organisations.